 Baggies are essential in your kitchen.
 When bringing home those large frozen meat "specials" divide them into meal portions as soon as you get home instead of putting the whole package of meat in the freezer.

 I purchased a set of 4 trays for $1 at my local discount store and have used them for all sorts of non-ice items.
 Cubes thaw faster than blocks of food in larger sizes, and store easily in zipper freezer bags.
-Just be sure to label the bags.

 When preparing soups or anything with leftovers to be frozen for later use, I save the excess in ziploc freezer bags.
 When the food is cooled enough for freezing, lay the bags flat in a baking pan until they are frozen.
-They take up less freezer space than regular storage containers.
-This can be adapted to single serving size very easily, so it is simple to thaw just what you need quickly.

 I live alone, but when I cook I make recipes for a family, then put portions into small 1 or 2 cup containers and put them in the freezer.
 Then I take them out when I want them.
 However, often when I do, they are freezer burnt and I have to toss them!